caerdroia/caerdroia/README.md

 right...

-* I could write another 3 pages here but hey, GitHub's all about my code and not me occupying precious bytes here ranting . lol
+* I could write another 3 pages here but hey, GitHub's all about my code and not me occupying precious bytes here ranting. lol

-* In spare time I love to walk/hike for miles and mile - it's not important whether it's a city park, a forest or 1000 km Camino de Santiago.
+* In spare time I love to walk/hike for miles and miles - it's not important whether it's a city park, a forest or 1000 km Camino de Santiago.
 * Let's say walking is my way of practicing mindfulness and being at peace with myself and the world (heard Einstein was of the same opinion, have you?).